Russ Harvey Consulting - Computer and Internet Services

 Developer Responsibilities

-Developers need to view their sites using the browsers commonly in use on various operating systems.
+Developers need to view their sites using the browsers commonly in use on various operating systems and devices.

 A CSS Example